chapmanb/cloudbiolinux/doc/linux_kvm.md

       qemu-system-x86_64 -cdrom debian-6.0.3-amd64-netinst.iso -hda hda.img

 hit ESC and optionally type 'install fb=false' to disable the frame buffer.
 Fire up the installer.
+Note that the file system of the installer can be slow, that speed is not representative for an installed VM later (with -enable-kvm).

 With the base install, boot the new system

       qemu-system-x86_64 -enable-kvm -redir tcp:2222::22 -hda hda.img

-and set up ssh on the VM
+and install ssh on the VM (it comes already on netinst)

       apt-get install openssh-server